amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

 ssh -i ~/.ssh/id_rsa_pgpool funleashpgdb03
 ```

-Now revert the changes to the `/etc/ssh/sshd_config` file as noted first.

 #### 23. Create extension on the primary server's (1st node) template1 and postgres databases
 You must install and create the extensions in each database where you plan to use pgPool-II.